 The House Dres’ particular Tribunal is Sotha Sil.

-Dres itself is a confederacy of semi-nomadic clans that first settled the Deshaan, known officially as the Deshaan Confederacy.
-Their council is made up of the heads of each of the various clans, which have retained their distinct identities, unlike the other houses.
-Over time, some of the clans have come under the suzerainty of (or have become indebted to) others, so that a member of a different house will be their patriarch.
-This is how the player becomes a member of the council even though they aren't a part of a minor house; their title will be “Suzerain” rather than “Patriarch” (or Matriarch).
+Dres itself is a confederation of semi-nomadic clans that settled the Deshaan in ages past.
+Their public ruling body, the Covenant Council, is made up of representatives from the various clans which have retained their distinct identities, unlike the other houses.
+Over time, some of the clans have come under the authority of (or have become indebted to) other clans.
+Leadership of House Dres appears to rest in the office of the satchem-ithil, who heads the Covenant Council, though the truth, as always, is more complex.

 Their society is one without generosity.
 They are xenophobic, unfriendly, and stern.
-Even more so than other houses, the Dres are taciturn and unapproachable.
-Even rather insignificant things are considered hard-won knowledge that can only be shared within the Confederacy, or even vassal minor clan.
+More so than other houses, the Dres are taciturn and unapproachable.
+Even rather insignificant things are considered hard-won knowledge that can only be shared within the Great House, or even vassal minor clan.
 The Dres consider other Dunmer outside their society as misguided, while outlanders are not even recognized as sentient beings worthy of consideration.

-The Dres have a deep-seated belief in their traditions, which are more ancient and less modern than any other house.
-They are dubious of change and new customs.
+The Dres have a deep-seated belief in their traditions, which are more ancient than those of any other Great House.
+They are distrustful of change and new customs.
 Despite their staunch traditionalism and adherence to ancient, tribalistic customs (similar to those of the Ashlanders), they are still a sophisticated industrial and agricultural powerhouse, exporting food and slaves to the rest of Morrowind.
-They value hard work, and though their success has largely come as a result of shameful dealings, they regard it as the result of their hard work, a bit hypocritically.
+They value hard work, and though their success has largely come as a result of shameful dealings, they regard it as the result of effort and sacrifice on their part.
 They do not indulge themselves like the Indoril & Hlaalu do.

-The various clans of House Dres live in extended family units, and are lead by Patriarchs.
-Currently, this happens to be a group of wise-women.
-The leaders of these clans form the Confederacy Council, which alongside their leader, the Satchem-ithil, rule House Dres.
-Every clan is bonded through the Confederacy’s sacred Covenant Chain, a symbol of the bargains and alliances made to unite the disparate families of the Deshaan.
+The various clans of House Dres live in extended family units.
+Each clan is led by a local council, which in turn is led by a suzerain.
+Every clan is bonded through the sacred Covenant Chain, a symbol of the bargains and alliances made to unite the disparate families of the Deshaan.

 History of House Dres